yuantn/MI-AOD/for_coco/README.md

 Language: [简体中文](./README_cn.md) | English

-There are 5 python files in this folder, which are used for converting MS COCO JSON annotation format to PASCAL VOC XML annotation format (refer to [KapilM26/coco2VOC](https://github.com/KapilM26/coco2VOC)) on MS COCO.
+There are 5 python files in this folder, which are used for converting MS COCO JSON annotation format to PASCAL VOC XML annotation format (refer to [KapilM26/coco2VOC](https://github.com/KapilM26/coco2VOC)).

 The following instructions are for data preparation of MS COCO.
 Please ensure you have finished the installation in [installation.md](../docs/installation.md).